idaholab/moose/framework/doc/content/source/variables/MooseVariableBase.md

 `MooseVariableBase` is the primitive base class from which all variables inherit.
-It includes methods for accessing the variable finite element type and order, degress of freedom, scaling factor, name, and associated [SystemBase](syntax/Systems/index.md).
+It includes methods for accessing the variable finite element type and order, degrees of freedom, scaling factor, name, and associated [SystemBase](syntax/Systems/index.md).
 Two classes inherit directly from `MooseVariableBase`: [MooseVariableFEBase](MooseVariable.md) and [MooseVariableScalar](MooseVariableScalar.md). `MooseVariableScalar` represents a